JacekDubikowski/build-your-own-framework/readme.md

 The application is responsible for assigning participants to events.

-To write an application like that you would probably use a framework.
+To write an application like that, you would probably use a framework.
-However, maybe you can skip using the framework?
+However, maybe you can skip using the framework.

 ## Part 1 - Problem

 ### No framework at all

-In the real world, you probably won't use the main method for the application.
+In the real world, you probably won’t use the main method for the application.
 The logic will be stored in the domain code.
-However, we will use the main method to keep things simple.
+However, to keep things simple, we will use the main method.

-The main method of the mentioned application could look like the below [code](/testapp/src/main/java/io/jd/testapp/NoFrameworkApp.java):
+Therefore, the starting point of the mentioned application could look like the below [code](/testapp/src/main/java/io/jd/testapp/NoFrameworkApp.java):

 ```java
 public class NoFrameworkApp {